buildpacks/docs/content/docs/for-platform-operators/tutorials/lifecycle/_index.md

 * `make build-linux-amd64` for `AMD64` architectures (for Linux users)
 * `make build-darwin-arm64` for `ARM64` architectures (for Mac users)

+It's recommended to check the [lifecycle releases][releases] page to download binaries based on your system.
 > Please note that the entire process is most easily followed on Linux systems

 ### Set environment variables